Taro Sakamoto: Reception

 While often seen as a parody of Keanu Reeves' character John Wick, Sakamoto has been analyzed as an ideal hero seeks redemption rather than revenge.

 Several writers for manga and anime have commented on Sakamoto's character.
 ComicBook.com praised Sakamoto and Shin for sharing distinct traits and backstories already in early in episodes of the series but lamented they overshadow Lu Xiaotang's character too much especially in a series primarily aimed towards a male demography, resulting in the lack of appeal for female viewers.
-In comparison both manga and anime, the same website said the latter made it clear why Sakamoto leaves his hitman days behind when marrying Aoi by giving Sakamoto a proper peaceful life as a family man.
+In comparison, both manga and anime, the same website said the latter made it clear why Sakamoto leaves his hitman days behind when marrying Aoi by giving Sakamoto a proper peaceful life as a family man.
 In regards to the fight scenes, the writer said Suzuki uses impressive fight choreographies for Sakamoto's duels as his early fights with katanas and guns are well adapted to the point they are comparable to films like Kill Bill and John Wick.
 Screen Rant also brought multiple comparison between Sakamoto and the latter movie John Wick especially with how Sakamoto and the latter's protagonist.
 However, Screen Rant in particular liked how Sakamoto's pacificsm and skills during fight scenes result him into wielding unpracticable items like a pencil to fight back a villain.
-This not only gives the protagonist an outstanding aura when facing criminals but also jokes about tropes common action films.
+This not only gives the protagonist an outstanding aura when facing criminals but also jokes about tropes common in action films.
+At the 10th Crunchyroll Anime Awards, Tariq Obaid won the award of "Best Voice Artist Performance (Arabic)" for his performance as Taro.